navaidzansari/CVE_Demo/2023/Simple Food Ordering System - Authenticated Reflected XSS.md

 ### Version:
 > v 1.0

+### What is Reflected Cross-Site Scripting:
+> Reflected cross-site scripting (XSS) is a type of web vulnerability that occurs when a web application fails to properly sanitize user input, allowing an attacker to inject malicious code into the application's response to a user's request.
+When the user's browser receives the response, the malicious code is executed, potentially allowing the attacker to steal sensitive information or take control of the user's account.

 ### Affected Page:
 > process_order.php
 > In this page order parameter are vulnerable to Reflected Cross Site Scripting Attack

-### Risk:
+### Description:
-> Reflected cross-site scripting (XSS) is a type of web vulnerability that occurs when a web application fails to properly sanitize user input, allowing an attacker to inject malicious code into the application's response to a user's request.
-When the user's browser receives the response, the malicious code is executed, potentially allowing the attacker to steal sensitive information or take control of the user's account.
+> The Reflected XSS found in order parameter of process_order.php page.
+Authenticated Reflected Cross-Site Scripting (XSS) is a serious vulnerability that can have a significant impact on the security of a web application and its users.
+The risk of Authenticated Reflected XSS is similar to that of Reflected XSS, but with the added danger that the attacker must first gain access to a valid user account in order to exploit the vulnerability.
+The main risk associated with Authenticated Reflected XSS is that it can allow an attacker to steal sensitive information or take control of a user's account on a web application.
+This can include login credentials, financial information, personal information, and more.
+Once an attacker gains access to a user's account, they can perform any actions that the user is authorized to do.
+In addition, Authenticated Reflected XSS can also be used as a stepping stone to launch more advanced attacks, such as phishing attacks, malware distribution, or distributed denial-of-service attacks.
+By gaining control of a user's account on a web application, an attacker can use that account as a launching point for further attacks against the user or the web application itself.

 ### Proof of Concept:
 > Initially, I tired to verify the XSS attack, I have used normal XSS payload `<script>alert("Verification");</script>` and Below Image confirmed that, the parameter is vulnerable to relfected xss.